algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 ## Software

 The software will be implemented by using React.
-To do so, here's the initial steps:
+To do so, here are the initial steps:

-1. In your cmd, go to the repository and the press the following commands
+1. In your cmd, go to the repository and press the following commands

 ```bash
 npm create vite@latest
 ```

-Once you're done with it, many questions will appear
+Once you're done with it, many questions will appear.

 ```bash
 Need to install the following packages: